 Portland is a sizable city and comprises much of the county, which translates to Multnomah County having higher crime rates than other nearby counties.
 We’ve seen a rise in crime here over recent years, but this doesn’t mean the city is unsafe.
-Neighborhoods in Portland’s West Hills continue to see lower crime rates, as do those in parts of southwest Portland and pockets in SE—like Eastmoreland and Laurelhurst, northeast Portland—like Beaumont-Wilshire and Sabin, and N Portland—like University Park and Cathedral Park.
+Neighborhoods in Portland’s West Hills continue to see lower crime rates, as do those in parts of southwest Portland and pockets in the southeast—like Eastmoreland and Laurelhurst, northeast Portland—like Beaumont-Wilshire and Sabin, and north Portland—like University Park and Cathedral Park.

 Just to the west of Multnomah County lies Washington County, home to the following communities: Hillsboro, Tigard, Beaverton, Forest Grove, Sherwood, Aloha, Cornelius, North Plains, Banks, King City, Cedar Hills, Metzger, Durham, Raleigh Hills, Laurelwood, West Slope, Westhaven-Sylvan, Garden Home-Whitford, Dilley, Timber, and Mulloy.

 While the county doesn’t have its own mass transit system, many of the towns and cities within its boundaries are well-served by Multnomah County’s Trimet system and Clackamas County’s SMART (South Metro Area Regional Transit) system.
 Washington County is currently working to create even more systems to fill in gaps in outlying communities, those in residential areas to connect with employers and already-existing mass transit options, and door-to-door transit options.